nov30th/ha-hoho-google-media-center/README.md

 | -- | -- | b.mp3
 | -- | -- | c.mp3
 ```
-> I mounted the folder (/config/media) [rw] from my SMB server, you could simply create this folder if disk space is not a problem.
+> I mounted the folder (/config/media) [rw] from my SMB server, as you could easily create this folder if disk space is not a problem.

 ## Setup